pypa/cibuildwheel/docs/setup.md

     ```

 You should see the builds taking place.
 You can experiment with options using environment variables or pyproject.toml.
+Please take into account the build is performed on a wide variety of linux distros with different package managers.

 !!! tab "Environment variables"